cap-js/docs/node.js/best-practices.md

   function csvExport () returns csv;
 }
 ```
-Return type can be also annotated directly in action or function declaration.
+The return type can be also annotated directly in the action or function declaration.
 ```cds
 function csvExport () returns @Core.MediaType csv;
 ```